CryptoSailors/cryptosailors-guides/Testnets/Nibiru/README.md

 # In this Guide we will install a Nibiru Node

-This testnet is currently without awards, but the Incentive Testnet phase is planned for the third phase.
-There is no information about awards yet.
-At the moment you can get into the first phase of the testnet.
+This testnet is testnet is incentive testnet.
 <p align="center">
  <img src="https://miro.medium.com/max/720/0*heqm_EdLLtJ7nDU1.png"width="600"/></a>
 </p>